The Studer A-810 is a GREAT machine...

 Once an EPROM goes bad your machine will not function correctly

-Make a back-up SET OF SPARE EPROMS
+SO Make or GET a back-up SET OF SPARE EPROMS

 We can make a copy of your EPROMs for you